deammion/Engr-Project/Final_Project_Report.md

 Dates are subject to change as the project continues

 ### Delivered Scope
-There were some deviations from the original plan in respect to when we finished implementing each phase.
+There were some deviations from the original plan in respect to implemtning each phase.
 This then resulted in the timeline of the minimum viable product to also be delayed.
-Furthermore, the minimum viable product, the further releases and final project all resulted in being the same outcome.
+Furthermore, the minimum viable product, the further releases and final project all resulted in the same outcome.

+The following table depcits the deviations from the original timeline plan.

 |  Project Deliverables  | Date     |
 | ---------------------- |  ------  |